Dog sledding

 While I’ve only highlighted a few winter activities from our family trip to Finland, there are countless more to enjoy, as my 276,000,000 ‘Winter in Finland’ search results confirm.

-Out of curiosity, I googled how many visitors go to Finnish Lapland in the winter.
+Out of curiosity, I googled how many visitors visit Finnish Lapland in the winter.
 In 2019, a record-breaking 3.1 million tourists headed to the far north.

 Winter in Finland?
 Perhaps not so crazy after all?